aspose-pdf/Aspose.PDF-API-References/chinese/net/aspose.pdf.facades/pdfviewer/printdocumentwithsettings/_index.md

 VisualBasic]
-im viewer As PdfViewer = new PdfViewer() iewer.OpenPdfFile(@"d:\test.pdf") iewer.AutoResize = true;        '打印调整大小的文件
-iewer.AutoRotate = true;        '使用调整后的旋转打印文件
+im viewer As PdfViewer = new PdfViewer() iewer.OpenPdfFile(@"d:\test.pdf") iewer.AutoResize = true;        'print the file with adjusted size iewer.AutoRotate = true;        'print the file with adjusted rotation iewer.PrintPageDialog=false;//do not produce the page number dialog when printing im ps As System.Drawing.Printing.PrinterSettings = new System.Drawing.Printing.PrinterSettings() im prtdoc As PrintDocument = new PrintDocument() s.PrinterName = prtdoc.PrinterSettings.PrinterName
-iewer.PrintPageDialog=false;//打印时不产生页码对话框
-im ps As System.Drawing.Printing.PrinterSettings = new System.Drawing.Printing.PrinterSettings()
-im prtdoc As PrintDocument = new PrintDocument() s.PrinterName = prtdoc.PrinterSettings.PrinterName